-A copy of at least three of the following items of verification of residence is essential.
+A photo id, along with a copy of at least two of the following items of verification of residence is essential.
 These items must reflect an Enterprise School District 911 address.
-All documents must be for the present residence only.
+All documents must be for the present residence only and contain a physical address.
 Documents for commercial property will not be acceptable.
 Motel/hotel addresses will not be acceptable.

 - a.
 Filed Homestead Exemption Application Form - b.
 Mortgage Documents or Property Deed or School Ad Valorem Tax Receipt (Code should be: 3020, 3026, 4026, 3120, or 4020) - c.
-Apartment or Home Lease with all occupants listed - d.
+Apartment or Home Lease with all occupants listed (must be notarized) - d.
 Current gas, or electric, or water bill with service location (dated within last 3 months) - e.
-Driver's License (Must have ESD 911 Address) - f.
 Automobile Registration (Code Should Be: 321, 421, or 301) - g.
 Personal Visit by Designated School District Official at District Option